 This article describes a solution to this problem that is caused by the HTML Sanitizer or the Email Exploit Engine scrubbing the encrypted attachments for malicious tags.
 The procedure described is applicable to the various forms of email encryption such as Office 365 Encrypted (Secure) Messages or Cisco Secured Emails (Registered Envelope Service, also called SecureDoc).

 When the HTML Sanitizer module acts upon an email to remove malicious scripts and tags, the Dashboard logs would not show this information but the actions taken will always be logged in the debug logs.
-You can obtain more details on the removed scripts by examining the debug log file for the HTML Sanitizer located at
+You can obtain more details on the removed scripts by enabling tracing and examining the debug log file for the HTML Sanitizer found in the location below:

 Before proceeding, it is advisable to confirm that the root cause is MailEssentials by temporarily disabling scanning emails as described here: Enabling or Disabling GFI MailEssentials Processing.
 If the issue persists with mail scanning disabled then the cause is unrelated to MailEssentials and troubleshooting should continue by checking other external components affecting the mail flow.